trilobite-poetry/trilobite-poetry.github.io/issues/_current/stebelton.md

 ---
-title: '"GRASS OF PARNASSUS"'
+title: '"Grass of Parnassus"'
 contributor: Chuck Stebelton
 ---

 ## Two Rivers to Ridges to Peninsula, 9/14 - 9/16/2023

-Nicholas Gulig: "an amature looking into the lives and and eyes of pollinators"
+Nicholas Gulig: "an amateur looking into the lives and and eyes of pollinators"
 {: .doublespace }